BIMSBbioinfo/RCAS/README.md

 ## Test case

 Aim: generate analysis report for intervals in the target BED files.

-Besides the default annotation step, pathway enrichment is enabled via the `--run_PATHrich` flag.

 1. Install as per the instructions above, e.g.
     ~~~